NoLee/DistributedProject/README.md

 Manolis Pentarakis,
 George Chatzikyriakos

-In this project we developed a DHT (Distributed hash table), a simplified version of Chord.
+In this project we developed a DHT (Distributed hash table), a simplified version of Chord, using JAVA.
 The core functions implemented in this DHT are:

 -initial creation of the network keys and nodes